GaloisInc/adapt/classifier/ac_queries.md

 ```
 where X is a comma separated list of segment identifiers.

-Get the suspiscion score of an activity:
+Get the suspicion score of an activity:
 ```groovy
 g.V(X).property('activity:suspicionScore')
 ```
 where X is the activity node.

-This property specifies a value from 0 (benign) to 1 (suspicios).
+This property specifies a value from 0 (benign) to 1 (suspicious).
 It
 is intended to aid DX in prioritizing interesting symptoms.
 When in
 doubt, a value of 0.1 shall be used.

+where X is a comma separated list of segment identifiers.

 ## Graph Annotation